dhvitOP/AnimeEZ-api/README.md

 5. The API is up and nice.
 If you want to edit some configs you can do it in config.js but there is not much of config you can edit.<br>
 # Requirements
 --> You need node install on your machine or host of version 14 or above.
+# Issues?
+You can create any issues here or dm me on discord DHVIT#7547.